nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 #### "Response cache"

 Most of the bot's state is stored in an [object](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/persistence/response_cache.py) confusingly called a `ResponseCache`.
 This is what it actually was, originally, but it became the default place for persisted data over time.
-Noteable data stored here includes the time series of past mood effects, as well as various caches.
+Noteable data stored here includes the time series of past mood effects, a record of which reblogs/replies/mentions have already been handled, and various caches.

 #### "Image analysis cache"